 3. Ergo Baby Carrier – The Ergo Bay Carrier is size adjustable, which means either my husband or I can carry the baby.
 This makes it our go-to carrier for the days we are sight-seeing.
 The Ergo enables you to carry your baby on your front, back or hip which gives you plenty of ways to keep your baby (and your back) happy!

-5. KidCo Peapod Plus Infant Travel Bed - A friend recently recommended this product to us and was kind enough to lend it to us for our trip to Japan.
+5. KidCo Peapod Plus Infant Travel Bed – A friend recommended this product to us and was kind enough to lend it to us for our trip to Japan.
 The KidCo Peapod Plus is a lightweight, sturdy travel bed which collapses to fit in a typical suitcase.
 What’s not to love?!?
 It’s way better than lugging a Pack n’ Play with you or relying on a hotel to provide a crib of unknown quality or safety standards.
 Our little guy slept great while using it and it allowed us to sleep easy knowing he was safe and well contained.

 Want more info?
 Read our full PeaPod Plus Review